nikbearbrown/mba-economics/chapters/12-environmental-protection-and-negative-externalities.md

 **Exercise 5 — Why climate is hard.** Ask an LLM to explain why climate change is harder to address than the U.S. acid-rain problem of the 1980s, even though both are pollution externalities.
 A correct answer hits at least: scale (global vs. regional), free-rider problem at country level, longer time horizon, uncertain benefits, and the difficulty of attributing damage to specific emitters.

-## What comes next

-Chapter 13 — Positive Externalities and Public Goods covers the mirror case: when market transactions produce benefits to third parties that the buyer and seller don't capture.
-Vaccines, basic research, education.
-The diagnosis is symmetric to this chapter: markets *underproduce* goods with positive externalities, and the policy responses (subsidies, public provision, intellectual property protection) follow a similar logic.

-**What would change my mind.** The case for market-based instruments rests on the assumption that the regulator can measure the externality reasonably well and set the tax or cap accordingly.
-For some pollutants — sulfur dioxide, carbon dioxide — the measurement is good enough.
-For others — biodiversity loss, ecosystem services, slow-acting health effects from chemical mixtures — the measurement is much harder.
-Where measurement is too difficult, command-and-control with safety margins is sometimes the only viable approach, even though it's less cost-effective.

-**Still puzzling.** I do not have a clean account of why the U.S. has been more receptive to cap-and-trade than to carbon taxes, while Europe has been the reverse.
-Both are technically equivalent under standard assumptions.
-The political resistance to "tax" framing in the U.S. is real but I do not understand why it doesn't apply equally to permit prices, which are economically identical to taxes from the firm's perspective.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 12: Environmental Protection and Negative Externalities (Policy Brief Project)